Original Research ARTICLE

 We have shown in this study that a bacterial multireporter strain with PexoY-mTFP, PbacA-mCherry, and a PnifH-uidA fusion can be used to characterize M. truncatula root nodule mutants.
 We chose the PexoY, PbacA, and PnifH promoters because these genes have important functions during different symbiotic stages.
 In future, other promoters could be selected based on recent transcriptomic data (Roux et al., 2014; Lang and Long, 2015) to target other bacterial nodule subpopulations.
 In addition to analyzing plant mutants, it was possible to detect reporter gene expression in bacteria that were isolated from root nodules.
 Therefore, the reporter strain could be used to quantify different bacterial nodule populations.
 The strain may also facilitate fluorescence activated cell sorting to collect specific bacterial populations for transcriptomic, proteomic or biochemical experiments.

-LS and CL cultivated plant lines, harvested nodules and constructed bacterial reporter strains.
+LS and CL cultivated plant lines and harvested nodules.
+LS, CL, and CH constructed bacterial reporter strains.
 CL carried out cryosectioning, nodule staining, and microscopy.
-SL and CL conceived the study, designed experiments and wrote the manuscript.
+SL, CL, and CH conceived the study and designed experiments.
+SL and CL wrote the manuscript.

 Conflict of Interest Statement